aeleneibogdan/PokerHand_Classification_NN/README.md

 Dataset link: https://archive.ics.uci.edu/ml/datasets/Poker+Hand

-For this project I tried to determine the accuracy of a trained machine in predicting poker hands based on the input data of the two CSV dataset files: poker-hand-testing.data and poker-hand-training-true.data.
+For this project I tried to determine the accuracy of a trained machine in predicting poker hands based on the input data of the two CSV dataset files: poker-hand-testing.data and poker-hand-training-true.data .

 Attribute Information: